 Robusta is generally used for regular coffee and Arabica is mainly used for espresso.
 The Bolaven Plateau which is also known as Paksong is where the coffee is produced.
 This is where you will find coffee plantations.

-To find the best coffee in Laos, just watch where the locals get there coffee.
+To find the best coffee in Laos, just watch where the locals get their coffee.

-The Laos people, in general, are friendly and tourists get a warm welcome from the locals.
+The people of Laos are generally friendly and tourists get a warm welcome from the locals.
 Lao people are very happy to welcome visitors from other countries and are happy to help visitors.